 Peel back the plastic cover, and that’s it – easy peasy!

 You could leave your shirt as-is, but I wanted to add some pops of color, so I gathered up a bright array of embroidery thread and an embroidery needle.

 Working in sections, secure the fabric in an embroidery hoop, and fill each letter with a basic backstitch.

 Now, I may possibly be the slowest stitcher in the world, but it took me an entire Pirates of the Caribbean: Dead Men Tell No Tales to complete all of the embroidered detail.
-And about half of an episode of Gotham.
 It might take you a lot less time, though!

 Seriously dying over how super cute this turned out!

 Now Sunday just needs to hurry up and come back around so that I can wear my new soon-to-be-favorite sweatshirt!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.